All Episodes

 I'll have to make installments, but I am sure there's many, many Americans, and we should be able to pull up that kind of money.

-Well, well, you you say you say that, David, you know, and I believe you that you'd give five hundred dollars and we'd buy bonds that would be specifically marked for uh paying off the Chinese.
+Well, you say that, David, you know, and I believe you, that you'd give $500 and we'd buy bonds that would be specifically marked for paying off the Chinese.

-Uh but you but but uh what what uh what are the odds that say you get two or three, five years down the line and the Social Security Fund is uh running low and they decide to take the bonds that were earmarked for paying off the Chinese and put them into uh and put them into uh propping up social security.
+But what are the odds that, say, you get two, three, five years down the line and the Social Security Fund is running low and they decide to take the bonds that were earmarked for paying off the Chinese and put them into propping up Social Security.

 That's the problem.

-That's the problem, David, that the American people, it's not just pathetic government figures, but the American people each November uh for some time now have voted themselves a lifestyle and a a level of government that they're not prepared to pay for in taxes.
+That's the problem, David, that the American people, it's not just pathetic government figures, but the American people each November, for some time now, have voted themselves a lifestyle and a level of government that they're not prepared to pay for in taxes.

-And so and so uh how are you gonna persuade those people who say, Oh, great government health care.
+And so how are you going to persuade those people who say, oh, great, government health care.

-Oh great, let's replace all the light bulbs in America with the curly fry light bulb uh because it's environment how are you gonna persuade all those people that if you live by debt you die by debt, uh which is the situation the United States are in.
+How are you going to persuade all those people that if you live by debt, you die by debt, which is the situation the United States are in?

-Well, I understand, but I know for a fact that we can we can get the money that we owe China.
+Well, I understand, but I know for a fact that we can get the money that we owe China.

-I cannot uh believe that people would uh hold you know hang their heads because we are that kind of money.
+I cannot believe that people would hang their heads because we have that kind of money.

 I know we can get that kind of money.